Everyone

 Each time a casual employee accepts a proposal to work certain hours, it is considered to be a continuation of their employment, even if there is a gap since the last time they worked for the employer.

 If an employer decides to stop offering work, this does not count as a dismissal because the employer has no responsibility to provide work.
-However, if an employer sends you home in the middle of a shift or goes back on an agreement to provide work for a shift then this could mean that you were dismissed.
+However, if an employer sends an employee home in the middle of a shift or goes back on an agreement to provide work for a shift, then this could mean that they were dismissed.

 Dismissal